TOSINNIJIS1/TOSINNIJIS1/README.md

 ---
  🔭 I’m currently working on <a href=""> User-Admin-Page </a>
 ---
- 🌱 I’m currently learning POSTSQL
+ 🌱 I’m currently learning postgresql, and django to improve more on my server-side stack.
 ---
  👯 I’m open for collaboration
 ---